jacobdufault/fullinspector/assets/docs_generator/source/file_serialization.rst

 Serialization to a File
 =======================

 Great news!
-Full Inspector makes it really easy use your favorite serializer (Json.NET, BinaryFormatter, or protobuf-net) to serialize/deserialize content to and from files.
+Full Inspector makes it really easy use your favorite serializer (Full Serializer, Json.NET, BinaryFormatter, or protobuf-net) to serialize/deserialize content to and from files.

 ..
 IMPORTANT::
     This serialization method does not support ``UnityEngine.Object`` references.
 If you try to serialize a type that contains a ``UnityEngine.Object`` reference, you will get a ``NotSupportedException``.